samuelmolp/covidVisualisation/readme.md

 ## FILES OVERVIEW
 All static images and videos can be found at /videos and /images.

-* Getdata.py: this file obtains the data from the API stated above (la narrativa) and outputs the data into a GENERAL.JSON file.
-In that json, each key is a date that has associated another dictionary of country:cases (that day).
-Specific json files for each day are also created and can be found at /JSONS.
-This was done to prevent needing API calls when using the API as the result is too slow.
-* Utils.py: this file obtains some arrays necessary in main.py.
-It obtains all iso2 and iso3 codes and creates a dict matching them to the population.
-* Main.py: it has several parts:
+* Main.py: based on the JSON file created with getdata.py, it creates maps, videos and images.
-    * dataInDay class: map to create the map of a given region on a given day of a given type.
-Regions, types and days specifications can be found in the code.
+    * dataInDay class: to create the map of a given region on a given day and a given type.
 It uses geopandas to plot the data and saves the map.
-To retrieve covid cases it uses general.json.
-It contains the functions to obtain relative cases, average 5 days cases...
+It has functions to obtain the key relevannt information including relative cases, average 5 days cases and more
     * Video class: it creates a video that is a sequence of all the images of a given region and type
     * Runsimutaion: creates all images of all possible days with a given region and type

+* Getdata.py: it obtains the data from the API stated above (la narrativa) and outputs the formatted data into a GENERAL.JSON file
+* Utils.py: it matches iso3 and iso3 codes with population data

-* Web application:
+* Web application: to create an interactive and intuitive platform.
+It was created using django.
-    * Views.py: renders the necessary templates and has an API route that returns a json with keys being the days from the specified range and values being dict of country of the region and covid cases (or other specified parameters).
-This data is then used to create the charts.
-    * Javascript files for all urls that render the images, videos or charts with the specified parameters.
-Videos and images are taken from /static.
-Charts are created with chart.js and it calls the API route in views.py
-    * Templates for all urls (index, videos, images, charts and aboutData) and a layout
-    * Css for all urls

 ## Installation guide
 The url is no longer active.
 Therefore, in order to see results follow the following steps:
 1. Download the code and install requirements with pip install -r requirement.txt
 2. Copy the /images and /video directories into /webapplication/covid/visualitation/static